 2. Sponsored Non-Research Training: Sponsored training refers to specific instructional or training activities established by grant, contract, or cooperative agreement.
 [However, sponsored training of individuals in research techniques (commonly called research training) should be classified as organized research.]

 OTHER SPONSORED ACTIVITIES (OSA) are programs and projects financed by Federal and non-Federal agencies and organizations that involve the performance of work other than instruction and organized research.
-Examples of OSA are health service projects, public service projects, late stage (phase 3 or 4) non-federal clinical trials, and public service conferences.
+Examples of OSA are health service projects, public service projects, non-federal clinical trials, and public service conferences.

 OTHER INSTITUTIONAL ACTIVITIES (OIA) include all activities not covered by any of the other functional definitions described above.
 This includes auxiliary enterprises, such as the operations of residence halls, dining halls, student unions, intercollegiate and intramural athletics, bookstores, faculty housing, student apartments, guest houses, theaters, public museums, community relations and development, and other similar auxiliary enterprises.
 This also includes space used by faculty and staff paid directly by the Howard Hughes Medical Institute.